KilianKegel/FatherlessAmerica/README.md

 paternity to anchor masculinity, the male project itself is increasingly called into question and even disrepute.

-Many analysts of gender issues in our century have pondered Freud’s famous question: What do women want?
+Many analysts of gender issues in our century have pondered Freud's famous question: What do women want?
 Fewer have sought to name the most important question, the core issue, for men.
 Let me take a stab.

 Men, more than women, are culture-made.
-Fatherhood, in particular, is what the novelist Herbert Gold calls “a metaphysical idea”<sup>28</sup> — an imperfect cultural improvisation designed not to express maleness but to social ize it.
+Fatherhood, in particular, is what the novelist Herbert Gold calls "a metaphysical idea"<sup>28</sup> — an imperfect cultural improvisation designed not to express maleness but to social ize it.
 It derives less from sexual embodiment than from a social imperative: the need to obligate men to their offspring.
 Consequently, ideas about